rusefi/rusefi_documentation/knock-sensing.md

 # Knock Sensing

 TL,DR: We have native knock processing, with [Proteus](Proteus) and Hellen hardware support at the moment.
-We have very limited amount of testing on real vehicles.
+We have very limited amount of testing on real vehicles: we know that knock is being detected, we know timing is being retarded, we do not have the body of best practices yet.
+See bits and pieces on the forum!

 ## Software knock sensing